NicolasOng/gerbil_connects/end2end_neural_el/readme.md

 ## Entity Linking

 The following performs entity linking on the AIDA datasets without GERBIL.
-It can be easily to run on custom text.
+It can be easily changed to run on custom text.

 ```bash
 python -m gerbil_connect.entity_linking